Friendly wellbeing calls for your parent.

 Family updates - what do you send?

-A short, plain-English summary of how the call went.
+A short note on how the call went.
 While privacy-respecting, if there is anything you should know or if there are actions or decisions needed, we make them explicit.

-The updates are sent using a secure dedicated ParentCalls app, so it’s all in one place.
+The updates are sent using our secure Family-circle app, so it’s all in one place.

 Can you update multiple family members?